VFS Iron Condor Strategy

 - What is a iron condor on VFS?

 - A iron condor on VFS is the iron condor strategy applied to VFS (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With VFS stock trading near $3.88, the strikes shown on this page are snapped to the nearest listed VFS chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With VFS stock at $3.17 on the most recent close, the strikes shown on this page are snapped to the nearest listed VFS chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are VFS iron condor max profit and max loss calculated?